PixelPerfeqt/HackUMass2018/README.md

 The user can press the button as many times as they wish, until they feel calm and ready to proceed with life.

+# The Back End

+The Panic Button is lovingly constructed in Java, with a random number generator pulling affirmations from a long list thought up to soothe and encourage the user.